 Five Non-Negotiable Requirements of Small Business Websites

-Here is a little bit of background on why I do wanted to write this article and why it might help you.
 I work with the Garland Chamber of Commerce in Garland Texas on a committee called the Small Business Council.
-The way it works is this; small business owners and entrepeneurs bring their questions to a meeting and get to meet with a group of industry experts.
-There is one expert for each business discipline (Accounting, legal, HR, insurance, and marketing).
+The way it works is this: small business owners and entrepreneurs bring their questions to a meeting and get to meet with a group of industry experts.
+There is one expert for each business discipline (accounting, sales, legal, HR, insurance, and marketing).
 I was tapped to be the marketing expert, so folks would come and ask me marketing questions.
 One of the topics that keeps coming up is “I want to build (or redesign) a website for my business.
 What do I look for in a website company?
 What do I avoid?”

 The website has to be responsive.
 What is a responsive website?
 It has to run properly on both phones and tablets – at the functional level, not just look good.